cortexlabs/cortex/docs/deployments/predictors.md

         pass

     def post_predict(self, response, payload, query_params, headers):
-        """(Optional) Called after the response has been sent back.
-Useful for sending metrics, updating in-memory cache, or anything that doesn't have to be on the critical path.
+        """(Optional) Called in the background after returning a response.
+Useful for tasks that the client doesn't need to wait on before receiving a response such as recording metrics or storing results.

         Args:
             response (optional): The response as returned by the predict method.